gleicon/ebook_cto_field_guide/index.md

 Being on the losing end of a leak or security incident hurts.
 You are not alone.
 It is not if, it is when.
 Working with security has a double burden: it is always critical and you have to deal with the worst kind of initiative all around.
 Be mindful of your mental health all the times.

 As a CTO or tech executive you may have to manage an Infosec team.
 Or step into one.
-Or deal with one of these teams out of your organisation.
+Or deal with one of these teams out of your organization.
 I will hereby thread safely and respectfully giving the advice that helped me in such times.

 The advice that helped me most is to hire people that really like Infosec, curious engineers that are willing to learn what they don't know.
 This is slightly different than seasoned or traditional Infosec engineers.
 Hire experienced security engineers to teach them and your team.